truemagic-coder/solana-agent/README.md

 ## AI Agents for Solana

-Build your AI business in three lines of code!
+Build your AI agents in three lines of code!

 ## Why?
 * Three lines of code setup